 This section consists of five essay questions designed to assess your ability to analyze legal issues arising from fact scenarios or patterns.
 Your answer should demonstrate that you are competent in analyzing the facts of the question, identifying the difference between material facts and immaterial facts, and discerning the law and fact upon which the question is based.

 Moreover, your response must indicate that you know and understand the essential principles and legal theories, their merits and limitations, and how they intersect.
 What's important here is not proving that you can recite the legal principles you happened to have memorized but that you are adept in their use and application in real-life scenarios.
 These essays test your ability to think like a lawyer, apply the law logically, and reach a reasonable conclusion based on the facts presented.

 California Performance Test

-California offers a 90-minute performance test question that is designed to evaluate your ability to handle a select number of legal authorities in the context of a factual problem involving a client.
+California offers a 90-minute performance test designed to evaluate your ability to handle a select number of legal authorities in the context of a factual problem involving a client.
 The question presents a scenario and asks you to identify the correct task(s) to be performed in response to that scenario.
-You will receive a memorandum setting forth the instructions for the task you are to complete, various documents containing factual information that is relevant to the case (and likely some that is not), and the legal authorities needed to complete the task (and probably some that are irrelevant).
+You will receive a memorandum setting forth the instructions for the task you are to complete, various documents containing factual information relevant to the case (and likely some that are not), and the legal skills needed to complete the task (and probably some that are irrelevant).

 This test requires you to demonstrate your ability to analyze legal issues, separate relevant and irrelevant facts, assess the reliability of the facts, and identify whether they are sufficient to arrive at a logical conclusion.